-- Sertraline Hydrochloride Oral Concentrate and Oral Solution may look cloudy or hazy after mixing, this is normal.
+- Sertraline Hydrochloride Oral Solution may look cloudy or hazy after mixing, this is normal.

-- Sertraline Hydrochloride Oral Concentrate and Oral Solution must be diluted before use:
+- Sertraline Hydrochloride Oral Solution must be diluted before use:

 - Do not mix sertraline hydrochloride until you are ready to take it.

-- When diluting Sertraline Hydrochloride Oral Concentrate and Oral Solution, use only water, ginger ale, lemon/lime soda, lemonade, or orange juice.
+- When diluting Sertraline Hydrochloride Oral Solution, use only water, ginger ale, lemon/lime soda, lemonade, or orange juice.

 - The oral dropper contains latex.
 If you are sensitive or allergic to latex, ask your healthcare provider or pharmacist about the best way to measure your medicine.